btcpayserver/btcpayserver-doc/ElectrumWallet.md

 #### Protip - perform the above steps directly in Electrum Wallet config file:
 If you prefer to avoid connecting to other servers from the outset when you open Electrum Wallet, do the following.
-Open your Electrum Wallet folder ([see here](https://electrum.readthedocs.io/en/latest/faq.html#where-is-my-wallet-file-located) if you don't know where that is), and edit the config file in a text editor as below:
+Open your Electrum Wallet folder ([see here](https://electrum.readthedocs.io/en/latest/faq.html#where-is-my-wallet-file-located) if you don't know where that is), and edit the `config` file in a text editor like this:

 1. Find line: `"oneserver": false,` and switch it to: `"oneserver": true,`

-2. Find line with `"server": "SOMEIPADDRESS:50002:s",`and switch it to your own ElectrumX Server's IP address, in the axample above this would be: `"server": "192.168.1.3:50002:s",`
+2. Find or add line: `"server": "SOMEIPADDRESS:50002:s",`and switch it to your own ElectrumX Server's IP address, in the axample above this would be: `"server": "192.168.1.3:50002:s",`

 These two steps optional but recommended for full privacy.
 This will prevent your Electrum Wallet from connecting to several other random servers to obtain block headers; and locks Electrum to a connection only to your private server ([Reference](https://github.com/chris-belcher/electrum-personal-server#how-to)).

+### Reflection on what has been achieved:

-You are now running your very own private ElectrumX Server, all data transfer happens directly between your server and the bitcoin blockchain, without going over any other 3rd party servers.
-You have attained full bitcoin transaction privacy (at least from the perspective of your blockchain queries and transactions, payment/receive addresses etc, nobody except you and the blockchain can see what you are doing).
+You are now running your very own private ElectrumX Server.
+All Electrum Wallet related data transfer happens directly between your ElectrumX Server and the bitcoin blockchain, without going over any other 3rd party servers.
+You have attained full bitcoin transaction privacy (at least from the perspective of your blockchain queries and transactions, payment/receive addresses etc - nobody except you and the blockchain can see what you are doing).

 ### Troubleshooting: